 - Stand or kneel at one side and, reaching across the lower back, tuck the fingers of one hand, palm down, under the top of the thigh.
 Using firm fingers, pull the flesh back up towards the spine.
 As the first hand pulls upwards, tuck the other hand into the start position and repeat the movement, so one hand follows the other in a smooth, stroking motion.
 Make sure the firm upwards pull lasts the length of the stroke from the side of the torso into the middle of the back.
 Work up both sides from hip to waist.

 - Place the first two fingers of one hand stiffly 5 cm (2 inches) apart on either side of the spine at the nape of the neck.
 Run them gently, slowly, with an even pressure, from the neck down to the tailbone.
 Repeat several times.
 Finish off by repeating step 1 again, or any of the steps that were particularly soothing to the back ache.
 If any of the strokes causes discomfort, stop immediately -this massage is for pleasure, not pain.
+Above are the steps for the lower back massage.

 Massage For Upper Back Pain